dev7060/301-Days-of-Code/record.md

 Day 17: Completed the applied accessibility challenges plus started building discord bot <br/>
 Day 18: Completed the sections "Responsive Web Design Principles" and "CSS Flexbox" from freeCodeCamp. <br/>
 Day 19: Did some Introduction to the CSS Grid challenges <br/>
+Day 20: Completed the challenges of the CSS grid section from freeCodeCamp.
+Plus started with batch programming. <br/>